Sticky Tickets - Online Ticketing and Event Registration

 • What Government resources have you used to help your business?
 And have they made an impact?
 Have you sought any funding?

-I’ve found as an entrepreneur, the amount of time and paper work to get any sort of government assistance is usually counter productive and it’s easier just to do it yourself and do it the way you want to do it.
+I’ve found as an entrepreneur, the amount of time and paperwork to get any sort of government assistance is usually counterproductive and it’s easier just to do it yourself and do it the way you want to do it.
 Private funding is much more successful and available.
-We have several private investors that have contributed funds and expertise to enable us to get the business off the ground and continue to grow it.
+We have several private investors who have contributed funds and expertise to enable us to get the business off the ground and continue to grow it.

-• Do you have any advise for people who want to start their venture?
+• Do you have any advice for people who want to start their venture?

-• What ever your budget is, half you revenue forecasts and double the time frame.
-If you can still make it viable, then its worth a go.
+- Whatever your budget is, half your revenue forecasts and double the time frame.
+If you can still make it viable, then it's worth a go.

-• Look for ideas that can run on autopilot, ie use technology and outsourcing to deliver the product.
-Stay away from service based models (ie selling hours for $).
-You aim should be to grow the biggest income generating business with least amount of people.
-Most people try and grow the biggest business employing the most people.
+- Look for ideas that can run on autopilot, ie use technology and outsourcing to deliver the product.
+Stay away from service-based models (ie selling hours for $).
+Your aim should be to grow the biggest income-generating business with the least amount of people.
+Most people try and grow the biggest business by employing the most people.

 • Any suggested reading material?